eisemsi2/hoomanlabstest/README.md

 /app/api/orders with parameters phone_number returns orders corresponding to the parameters.

-/app/api/order with parameter order_number updates the order.
+/app/api/order with parameter order_number returns the order corresponding to order_number.

 /app/api/order/cancel with parameter order_number cancels the order.